vanikanoria/portfolio/README.md

 In this project I apply 4 different machine learning models (Linear Regression, Random Forests, Decision Tree Regressor and XGBoost Regressor) to predict charges on medical insurance based on demographic characteristics of the holds of insurance.
 I then utilize feature importance functions in sklearn and SHAP analysis to attribute feature importance of each model.

-**Action:**
+**Objective:**
-Built machine learning models to predict medical insurance charges based on demographic data.
+- Predict medical insurance charges based on demographic data and identify most optimal model in terms of the accuracy-interpretability tradeoff.

 **Methods:**
 - Applied four models: Linear Regression, Random Forest, Decision Tree Regressor, and XGBoost.